pypeit/PypeIt/doc/calibrations/calibrations.rst

 Although fluxing is certainly a calibration step, this is *not* performed as a standard part of PypeIt's main data reduction procedure, :ref:`run-pypeit`.
-Instead it is treated as a post-processing procedure; see :doc:`../fluxing`.
+Instead, it is treated as a post-processing procedure; see :doc:`../fluxing`.

 ----